 centers.
 Applicants must be prepared to handwrite their exam answers if the electricity, electrical outlets, software or their

 computers are not working.

-If applicants use laptop computers to take the examination, it is
+If applicants use laptop computers to take the exam, it is

 their responsibility to timely upload their exam files containing their

-California Bar Examination, there are two (2) exam files (1 for each of
+California Bar Exam, there are two exam files (for each of

-the two written sessions of the examination) which contain answers to
+the two written sessions of the exam) which contain answers to

 with the published procedures, instructions and deadlines.
 If applicants

 fail to upload their answer files by the published deadline, a